raestio/phone-book/README.md

 # Phone Book
-A program adds new contacts and effectively search for contacts via ternary search tree.
+A program adds new contacts and effectively search for contacts via ternary search tree (autocomplete).

 Works interactively, each line on the command line represents one processing instruction.
 Instruction is either adding a new contact or to search for contacts.
 Giving instructions